Wandering Pine is reader-supported. Thank you! When you buy through our links, we may earn a small portion at no additional cost to you. Learn more

 “Defending My Joy” is a term I have been using for the last few years whenever I have to take action to keep things positive.
 Not to be confused with “Sparking Joy”, which is totally cool too, but this is different.
-I’m taking about protecting and defending your joy—an intentional strike against anything that would try to take it from you.
-I tried to write a little bit about it last year, but its something I’m still unpacking.
-But the latter half of this post with give you some silly and fun examples of ways I’ve found joy during one of the coldest and snowiest Winters in Minnesota, and I hope it will bring you a giggle as well.
+I’m taking about protecting and defending your joy—as an act of resistance.
+I wrote a little bit about it last year, and it’s something that I am constantly unpacking.
+But the latter half of this post will give you some silly and fun examples of ways I’ve found joy during the coldest winter months in Minnesota, and I hope it will bring you some joy as well.

-I don’t know if we made it up this term “defend your joy”, but I recall a conversation with my best friend on a hike at Fort Snelling when I was going through some tough life stuff 3 or 4 years ago.
+I don’t know if we made up the phrase “defend your joy”, but I recall a conversation with my best friend on a hike at Fort Snelling when I was going through some tough life stuff 3 or 4 years ago.
 I was worried that I was burning the candle at both ends and that the strategy of playing and loving proportionally harder when life’s challenges came my way was just going to blow up in my face one day.
-We decided that it was my best defense, my superpower…a boundary that was worth defending…and that the action of pushing harder into joy when life gives you a handful of poop, is more than just ‘thinking positively’, it is a purposeful, disciplined strike.
+We decided that it was my best defense, my superpower…a boundary that was worth defending…and that the action of pushing harder into joy when life gives you a handful of poop, is more than just ‘thinking positively’, it is a purposeful, disciplined strike….an act of resistance.